vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 delivery?](#faq-at-least-once) FAQ below).

 {{< warning >}}
-In order to achieve at-least-once delivery between restarts your sink must be configured to use disk-based buffers:
+In order to achieve at-least-once delivery between restarts, your sink must be configured to use disk-based buffers:

 ```toml title="vector.toml"
 [sinks.my_sink_id]